nestjs/docs.nestjs.com/content/microservices/kafka.md

   // Send heartbeat to not exceed the sessionTimeout await heartbeat();

-  // Do some slow processing again: await doWorkPart2();
+  // Do some slow processing again await doWorkPart2();
 }
 ```